UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/iteration.md

 The good news is that the language syntax (programming language grammar) is almost identical in C, C++, Java and C# (to name just some examples).
 Many languages have syntax that derives from C. They all tend to borrow ideas from each other.

-This session, the objective as follows:
+For this session, the objectives are as follows:

 * Use a do-while loop to repeat a block of code until a specific condition is met
 * Use a while loop to repeat a block of code until a specific condition is met
 * Compare and contrast the do-while and while loops
 * Use a for-loop to repeat a block of code a specific number of times
-* Use the `if`, `continue` and `break` statements to change the flow of the code
+* Use the `if`, `continue` and `break` statements to change the flow of iterating code
 * Create nested loops and illustrate the visibility of loop variables

 ## Do-While loop